nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 As well as fixing other email client quirks that have been discovered.

-## Usage:
+## Install:

-This project uses `npm` and `gulp` packages to produce a customised and production ready version of the email boilerplate.
-Originally the project began as static HTML files, however overtime this become a problem where dynamic elements were needed. e.g. toggling code blocks on/off, variable values etc. This has led to using various `gulp` related packages to fill this requirement.
+This project now uses `npm` and `gulp` based packages to produce a customised and production ready version of the email boilerplate.
+Originally the project began as static HTML files, however overtime this become a problem where dynamic elements were needed. e.g. toggling code blocks on/off, variable values etc.

-1. Install `npm`
+1. Install `npm` https://nodejs.org/en/ (Make sure its in your $PATH)
+2. Install gulp globally with `npm install --global gulp-cli`
-2. Clone the git source of this project and run `npm i` to install the required packages
+3. Clone the git source of this project and run `npm i` to install the required depedencies
-3. Modify the variables in `gulpfile.js` to your requirements.
-Mostly booleans or string values.
+4. Modify the preprocess variables in `gulpfile.js` to your requirements.
+There are a range of booleans and string values to tweak to your needs
-4. Run `gulp` to build the email boilerplate
+5. Run `gulp` to build the preprcess version of email boilerplate
-5. The email boilerplate will be written to `dist/email-boilerplate-without-guidelines.html`
+6. The "compiled" email boilerplate will be written to `dist/email-boilerplate-without-guidelines.html` with the configuration set in `gulpfile.js`

+## Project branches

 The email boilerplate itself is split into two versions, experimental and stable.
 Previously this was managed by creating seperate HTML documents, however since [
 1bc2b35](https://github.com/centralcollegenottingham/HTML-Email-Boilerplate-Redux/commit/1bc2b35d4e4730eb4aea203f2d8fded1a93ec0d9) this is now done via branches in the Git repo.

-### Develop branch (Experimental)
+### Develop (Experimental)

 This is the latest/bleeding edge version of the email boilerplate, experimental code that needs testing will appear here first, it provides a branch for testers/curious users to check out the very latest developments of the email boilerplate, but be warned, email client compatibility is not guaranteed on develop because its more of a pre-release branch.

 **It is strongly recommended that you NEVER use the develop version of the email boilerplate in a live email campaign.
 The develop version may not have been tested thoroughly and hence its cross email client compatibility is not guaranteed.
 Always use the master branch!**

-### Master branch (Stable)
+### Master (Stable)

 This is the stable version of the boilerplate which should be used in email campaigns.
 It is also the default branch.

 ### Guidelines

 Two versions of the email boilerplate exist, one version is static full of HTML/CSS comments that details every aspect of the code, the other is a preprocess version which has all of the HTML/CSS comments removed, but contains variables and conditional logic ready to be built with `gulp`.
+The syntax of this doucment without building via `gulp` will not be valid HTML.
+Therefore do not use it without building with the usage instructions.

 In order to maintain accessibility of the project, the guidelines version is provided outside of any `npm` control allowing you to view the full email boilerplate and documentation without having to install anything if you do not wish to use `npm`.